Empower Yourself: Developing Proficient Problem-Solving Skills in 2024

 • PDCA (Plan-Do-Check-Act) Cycle: This continuous improvement cycle involves planning a change, implementing it, checking the results, and acting on the findings.
 It's a valuable tool for process improvement.

 • SWOT (Strengths, Weaknesses, Opportunities, Threats) Analysis: SWOT analysis helps you assess your organisation's internal strengths and weaknesses and external opportunities and threats.
-It's especially useful for strategic planning.
+It's handy for strategic planning.

 • Fishbone Diagram (Ishikawa Diagram): This visual tool helps identify potential causes of a problem by categorising them into various factors, such as people, processes, equipment, and more.

-• Decision Trees: Decision trees are used to map out potential decisions and their consequences.
+• Decision Trees: Decision trees map potential decisions and their consequences.
 They are particularly useful for making complex decisions with multiple variables.

 6. Enhance Analytical Skills